 Where do you fish on the Rogue?

-We fish the Upper Rogue River just north of Medford, Oregon and the Middle Rogue River near Grants Pass.
+We fish the Upper Rogue River just outside of Medford, Oregon and the Middle Rogue River near Grants Pass.

 What are the benefits of hiring a fishing guide or taking a guided fishing trip?

-You don't need your own gear...or to buy a boat!
-Guided fishing trips are a bit of an investment, but when you consider the time and supplies needed to do it yourself, it can be a very cost effective.
-Our fishing guides provide everything you will need for the day; a heated boat, safety equipment, fishing gear, tackle, bait and flies, personalized instruction, cleaned, filleted, and bagged fish, snacks & drinks, and a shuttle back to your car at the end of your trip.
+You don't need your own gear or to buy a boat!
+Guided fishing trips are a bit of an investment, but when you consider the time and supplies needed to do it yourself, it can be very cost effective.
+Our fishing guides provide everything you will need for the day: a heated boat, safety equipment, fishing gear; rods, reels, tackle, bait and flies, personalized instruction, cleaned, filleted, and bagged fish, and a shuttle back to your car at the end of your trip.

-You can take the pressure off yourself and let your fishing guide do all the work.
-Let the guide take on the responsibility of preparing for your fishing trip; rigging the gear, tying leaders, wrapping plugs, curing bait, packing the cooler, driving to the river, baiting your hook and entertaining your friends and family.
+You can let your fishing guide do all the hard work.
+Let the guide take on the responsibility of preparing for your fishing trip; rigging the gear, tying leaders, wrapping plugs, curing bait, driving to the river, baiting your hook and entertaining your friends and family.
 He'll guide you to the best holes on the river, teach you all he knows and then clean and package your fish at the end of the day.

 Fishing with an experienced, knowledgeable, local guide will speed up the learning process.
 Hiring a fishing guide can allow you to be successful in a shorter amount of time.
-Whether you're on a business trip or on vacation or live locally and want to master your home river, our guides are happy to school you in the art of salmon and steelhead fishing, answer your questions and share their secrets.
-After your trip they are happy to point you in the right direction, literally, including favorite fishing holes, bank access spots or other local fisheries.
-If you have a boat of your own, but you don't know what's downstream our guides are great resources for where to go and more importantly where not to go.
-Learning new water can take time and a guided fishing trip can be a crash course on the things you want and need to know.
+Whether you're on a business trip or on vacation or live locally and want to master your home river, our guides are happy to answer your questions and share their secrets.
+After your trip they can point you in the right direction, literally, including favorite fishing holes, bank access spots or other local fisheries.
+If you have a boat of your own, but you don't know what's downstream, our guides are great resources for where to go and more importantly where not to go.

 What should I bring?